HabileStudio/responsive-map-areas/README.md

 Be careful to **add an id to your map element**.

 Detailed instructions are in the source of the demo file index.html

+## Source file

+Feel free to play with the source file, just be aware it is written in es2016, so you might need a transpiler (e.g. Babel)

+Enjoy